wolfdaemon/odin-rock-paper-scissors/plan.md

 Algorithm here is to be copied as a comment and will probably be psuedocode:

-  INPUT userWeaponChoice from userPlayer from UI INITIALIZE userWeaponChoice as an RPS (i.e., "Rock", "Paper", or "Scissors") value COMPUTE userWeaponChoice from userNPC as a random RPS value INITIALIZE computerWeaponChoice as a to the variable CASE expression OF:
+  INPUT userWeaponChoice from userPlayer from UI
+  INITIALIZE userWeaponChoice as an RPS (i.e., "Rock", "Paper", or "Scissors") value
+  COMPUTE userWeaponChoice from userNPC as a random RPS value
+  INITIALIZE computerWeaponChoice as a to the variable
+  CASE expression OF:
-    CONDITION 1 | The value of computerWeaponChoice and userWeaponChoice are the same:
+    CONDITION 1 | The value of userWeaponChoice and computerWeaponChoice are the same:
+      SEQUENCE 1:
+        OUTPUT "DRAW"
+    CONDITION 2 | The value of userWeaponChoice is "Rock" and the value of computerWeaponChoice is "Paper"
-      SEQUENCE 1 |
+      SEQUENCE 2:
+        OUTPUT "LOSS"
+    CONDITION 3 | The value of userWeaponChoice is "Rock" and the value of computerWeaponChoice is "Scissors"
+        OUTPUT "WIN"
+    CONDITION 4 | The value of userWeaponChoice is "Paper" and the value of computerWeaponChoice is "Rock"
+        OUTPUT "WIN"
+    CONDITION 5 | The value of userWeaponChoice is "Paper" and the value of computerWeaponChoice is "Scissors"
+        OUTPUT "LOSS"
+    CONDITION 6 | The value of userWeaponChoice is "Scissors" and the value of computerWeaponChoice is "Rock"
+        OUTPUT "LOSS"
+    CONDITION 7 | The value of userWeaponChoice is "Scissors" and the value of computerWeaponChoice is "Paper"
+        OUTPUT "WIN"
+    ENDCASE